Bespoke Expeditions

 [Learn more →]

-What doesn’t change is the landscape: this is a highland region of peaks, valleys, and dirt roads, and active days are the default.
-We can dial the pace up or down to match your group, but even the most relaxed Bespoke Trip will involve regular walking on uneven ground and time outdoors in the elements.
+We adapt the pace to your group, but active days remain the default.
+Even the most relaxed Bespoke Trips involve regular walking on uneven ground and time outdoors in the elements.

-• Bespoke Trips are available on select dates throughout 2026–27.
-Most trips run between April and September, around our fixed Expedition departures, when conditions are more stable for longer, fixed-route itineraries on foot.
+Most trek-forward expeditions run between April and September, when conditions are more stable for longer crossings on foot.

 Setting

-Brazil’s Serra do Espinhaço
+The Serra do Espinhaço

 · 3 UNESCO designations